-Organisational resilience includes disaster recovery systems, dealing with disruption and catastrophes, yet also focuses on the people issues on a day-to-day basis.
+Organisational resilience includes disaster recovery systems, dealing with disruption and catastrophes, yet also focuses on people issues on a day-to-day basis.
+However, this article is about organisational-wide resilience, rather than individual leadership resilience.

 The components of organisational resilience